 If frequent unmet needs for tutoring become evident, Athletics will consider increasing the tutoring budget to expand tutoring to more student-athletes.

 7.8.4 Tutoring Notes

-After each tutoring session a tutor completes a session description form (“Feedback Form”) that describes what was covered during the session and any comments on the student’s performance or behavior.
-Tutoring notes are manually scanned and distributed to Academic Counselors the morning after a tutoring session.
+After each tutoring session, a tutor completes a session description form (“Feedback Form”) that describes what was covered during the session and any comments on the student’s performance or behavior.
+Academic Counselors review the feedback forms the morning after a tutoring session.

 7.8.5 Observation of Tutors

-Throughout the semester, Tutor Coordinators, with the assistance of Learning Specialists, observe tutors conducting their tutoring.
+Throughout the semester, Tutor Coordinators and Learning Specialists observe tutors conducting their tutoring sessions.
 The purpose of the observation is to ensure that the material is provided effectively and tutoring policies are being followed.
-For Fall 2014, approximately 83% of the tutors were observed and received feedback, and the number increased to 100% for Spring 2016.
+For Fall 2020, approximately 89% of the tutors were observed and received feedback, and the number increased to 96% for Spring 2021.

 7.8.6 Tutoring Infraction Report